 Although the general public frequently identifies “fintech” with extremely innovative new ideas like algorithmic trading and blockchain, the term actually refers to a very wide range of considerably more “boring” applications.
 They include routine banking, insurance, and other back-office risk management tasks without being confined to those.

-Here are 5 technologies that have contributed to the shift from the traditional banking system to a more tech-driven financial system.
+FintechListed below are the top 7 technologies that have contributed to the shift from the traditional banking system to a more tech-driven financial system.
+Let’s take a look at the main fintech trends in 2024 that every company should know.

 Before the pandemic, the adoption of AI and ML technologies in the financial industry was slow.
-But today considering the tough times we are in digital transformation of the FinTech industry is now important more than ever.
+But today considering the tough times we are in, the digital transformation of the fintech industry is now important more than ever.
 Modernizing banking systems without disrupting the existing system is extremely important and also a major challenge.
-Enter, AI and ML technologies.
+This is where the pivotal role of AI and ML technologies comes into play, paving the way for fintech trends in 2024 by addressing the need for seamless evolution within the industry.

 AI and ML have majorly helped in making digital transformations hassle and risk-free.
 By implementing AI/ML technologies financial institutions can reduce costs by increasing productivity.
 Artificial Intelligence and Machine Learning algorithms can spot anomalies and fraudulent information instantly and help achieve improved customer experience.

-Robotic Process Automation technology helps FinTech markets to speed up procedures by automating manual interventions.
+In the realm of fintech trends in 2024, robotic process automation technology emerged as a game-changer, accelerating procedures by automating manual interventions.
 RPA uses software robots (bots) to free up human resources and allows automation of the manual repetitive and mundane tasks.
 Robotic Process Automation is not dependent on APIs, it notes the user’s actions in a graphical user interface (GUI) to repeat those actions on the same platform.
 It enables greater work efficiency with minimal investment.

 For financial institutions, RPA is already in use across middle and back-office activities, automating financial processes and accounting reconciliation.
 Process automation for payables and receivables, fund appropriation at shared finance and accounting service centers, work hour modification and review, automation of financial recording, reporting, and treasury processes, as well as period-end accounting and settlement, are all areas where RPA is being used.